-Welcome to the Southwest Organizing Project’s (SWOP) new website.
+Welcome to the Southwest Organizing Project’s (SWOP) website.
 We are glad you are here.
-We hope that this website will give the institutions, leaders, and residents of the Southwest Chicago community the opportunity to connect with one another, tell their stories, and build power for change in the community.
+We hope this website will give the institutions, leaders, and residents of Southwest Chicago the opportunity to connect with one another, tell their stories, and build power for change in the community.

 Read Chicago Business’ article about SWOP’s work with housing and jobs.

 “We try to provide safe spaces for the individuals that we serve by spending time with them and talking about topics that they might have never thought [about] in life, such as how to get a college degree or how to get into a field that has the potential for a career.
 We’ve done a few events that have taken guys out of the neighborhood to other parts of the city to experience a different way of life and get a break from the street life,” said Brandstrader.